 Terran Design seeks to create landscapes that are full of life and that foster beauty, abundance, and community.

 Molly Roy is the founder and lead designer for Terran Design.
-She holds geography, horticulture and landscape design degrees from UC Berkeley and American River College, and has worked and volunteered for various farms, gardens, and nurseries since 2008 - in the Bay Area, Colorado, and the Sacramento region.
-Molly was previously the lead landscape designer and part-time estimator and project manager for Everyday Ecology, and is a member of the Association of Professional Landscape Designers and a certified Watershed Wise Landscape Professional.
-She has been developing her knowledge of plants - annuals, perennials, trees, edibles, natives, and ornamentals - over many years.
+She holds geography, horticulture and landscape design degrees from UC Berkeley and American River College, and previously worked and volunteered for various farms, gardens, and nurseries in the Bay Area, Colorado, and the Sacramento region.
+Molly was the lead landscape designer, plus part-time estimator and project manager, for a local design-build native plant landscaping company, and is a member of the Association of Professional Landscape Designers and a certified Watershed Wise Landscape Professional.
+She has been developing her knowledge of plants - annuals, perennials, trees, edibles, natives, and ornamentals - for over 15 years.
 To read client reviews of Terran Design’s work, see here.
 Molly also runs a cartography, graphic design and illustration business, M. Roy Cartography.

 * Indigenous Nisenan and Miwok peoples continue to live in this region and are working hard to maintain their cultures and pass on their teachings to the next generations.
 The Nisenan tribe’s federal recognition and land was illegally taken away in 1964 and, as a result, the Nisenan tribe does not have access to any of the Federal programs that serve Indigenous peoples (for example in health care, housing, or economic development) .
 As a very small contribution to their efforts to maintain their livelihoods, Terran Design donates 25% of any profits made to CHIRP (California Heritage: Indigenous Research Project).